alphacharlie/mlxd/README.md

   This code is a demo for educational purposes.
 Bugs can be reported to info@bofinry.org

 ## History
-  0.1.0 _ Initial release
+  0.1.0 - Initial release

 ## Acknopwledgements

-  THe daemon portion of this demo is based upon the PIIR application, http://github.com/strean/piir.
+  The daemon portion of this demo is based upon the PIIR application by Mike Strean -http://github.com/strean/piir.

-  As a programmer I stand on the shoulders of those who came before me as my code lies on top of the libraries they wrote.
-Thousands of people whose names I will never know helped write this...
+  As a programmer I stand on the shoulders of those who came before me just as my code lies on top of the libraries they wrote.
+Thousands of people whose names I will never know helped write this... ;-)